hkailahi/copia/docs/match_chart.md

 In a typical scenario I would perform this operation on a sorted list of either integers or values with integer weights.
 As I need to match bitvectors, only perfect complements can be found in polynomial time ([O(n^(k/2) log n)][1] where k is 6).
 Thus, I am charting Pickup-to-Recipient pairs to see whether or not perfect complements exist in pickups that cannot be fulfilled with a single recipient.

-The method of using perfect complements would save a lot of computation in exchange for a small amount of space (By caching occurences of complementary values).
+The method of using perfect complements would save a lot of computation in exchange for a small amount of space (By caching occurrences of complementary values).

 If there are cases where no grouping of qualified recipients exists to consume all of the food provided by a pickup, I will not use this algorithm.
 (Conclusion: I didn't.)